EGD or UPPER GI ENDOSCOPY

 After upper GI endoscopy, patients are moved to a recovery room where they wait about an hour for the

 sedative to wear off.
 During this time, patients may feel bloated or nauseated.
 They may also have a

 sore throat, which can stay for a day or two.
 Patients will likely feel tired and should plan to rest for the

 remainder of the day.
 Unless otherwise directed, patients may immediately resume their normal diet and

 Some results from upper GI endoscopy are available immediately after the procedure.
 The doctor will

 often share results with the patient after the sedative has worn off.
 Biopsy results are usually ready in a

 - accidental puncture of the upper GI tract

-Patients who experience any of the following rare symptoms after upper GI endoscopy should contact their doctor immediately:
+Patients who experience any of the following rare symptoms after upper GI endoscopy should contact

 - throat, chest, and abdominal pain that worsens